 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

 Same Day Crowns

 Thanks to modern technology, it is now possible to have a crown completed in one appointment!
 This eliminates the need for messy impressions, temporary crowns, and a return visit.
-Drs.
-Lervick and Matsumoto use CAD/CAM technology to take a special image of your prepared tooth, design your new crown with specialized software and then transmit that design to our in-office milling unit which creates the crown from a high-quality porcelain material that matches the color of your other teeth.
+Dr. Lervick uses CAD/CAM technology to take a special image of your prepared tooth, design your new crown with specialized software and then transmit that design to our in-office milling unit which creates the crown from a high-quality porcelain material that matches the color of your other teeth.

 Intra oral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
 These images can be printed for you, other specialists, and your lab or insurance companies.